grocy/grocy-desktop/README.md

 ## Motivation

-grocy is a selfhosted PHP web application, so normally runs on webservers.
-If you are not so familiar with the technical things regarding webservers, but just want to have grocy running like a normal (Windows) desktop application, this is what you need.
+Grocy is a selfhosted PHP web application, so normally runs on webservers.
+If you are not so familiar with the technical things regarding webservers, but just want to have Grocy running like a normal (Windows) desktop application, this is what you need.

 ## Things worth to know

 ### How this works technically

 Grocy Desktop is a .Net Windows Forms application.
-It uses [CefSharp](https://github.com/cefsharp/CefSharp) as an integrated browser and utilizes [nginx](https://nginx.org) and [PHP](https://www.php.net/) (FastCGI)  to host grocy.
+It uses [CefSharp](https://github.com/cefsharp/CefSharp) as an integrated browser and utilizes [nginx](https://nginx.org) and [PHP](https://www.php.net/) (FastCGI)  to host Grocy.
 The UWP app (`.appx` package to be distributed through the Microsoft Store) is built using [Desktop Bridge](https://docs.microsoft.com/en-us/windows/msix/desktop/source-code-overview), all needed dependencies/manifests are located in the `appx_dependencies` folder.

 ### What the installer does

-The installer has bundled, beside the application itself and the CefSharp dependencies, a for grocy configured PHP and nginx version (in `embedded_dependencies/php.zip` / `embedded_dependencies/nginx.zip`) and the current grocy and Barcode Buddy release.
+The installer has bundled, beside the application itself and the CefSharp dependencies, a for Grocy configured PHP and nginx version (in `embedded_dependencies/php.zip` / `embedded_dependencies/nginx.zip`) and the current Grocy and Barcode Buddy release.

 Everything will be unpacked to `%programfiles%\grocy-desktop` by default, the path can also be changed during the installation process.
 (This does not apply when running/installing the UWP app, normally from the Microsoft Store - UWP apps have their own default package locations.)